-When my niece Conley (my oldest niece or nephew out of 6) was around two years old, I used to go with her and her parents to the pool.
+When my friend’s daughter, Conley was around two years old, I used to go with her and her parents to the pool.
 It was just as she was beginning to swim.
 Her dad would place her on the edge of the pool and encourage her to jump.
 As the first born, you can imagine she wasn’t keen on the idea.
 She shuffled her feet every so slightly and ever so slowly to the very edge.
 Once again, her dad called out to her, “Go ahead and jump.
 I will catch you.
 Trust me.”
 She dragged her feet a little bit closer to the edge, so much so that her toes hung over and clutched the rim.
 She didn’t have to tell anyone she was afraid — her toes told the whole story.

 While Conley is a first born, she has two older cousins who are fearless.
 Coming from the far corner of the pool, her cousins egged her on impatiently, “Jump Conley, jump!”
 With her dad’s hands up in the air, waiting for his only daughter to make the plunge, Conley released the death grip and splashed into the water, arms flailing as if she was in a Harlem Shake video.
 Interestingly enough, her dad didn’t catch her.
 He let her sink just enough to create in her a helpless panic, a striving to escape the tortures of the zero gravity so strangely experienced in the depths of a vast unknown.
 Unbeknownst to my initial observation, his hands actually surrounded his daughter — they sat waiting to reach down to his sinking girl in order to pull her out of the all encompassing fear.
 As her father, he knew best.
 He knew what she lacked in that particular situation — trust.
 Trust in the elements and trust in her father.
 When she emerged from the water, gasping for air and blinking furiously to remove the beads of water from her stained red eyes, she cried out, “Again Daddy, Again!”